 Eligibility – Spouse/Child Students

-- A current Wisconsin resident and has been a Wisconsin resident for at least five consecutive years preceding the beginning of any semester or session for which the person’s spouse or child registers at an institution
+- Entered service as a Wisconsin resident or resided in Wisconsin for at least five consecutive years immediately preceding the beginning of any semester or session for which the veteran’s spouse or child registers at an institution

-- died in the line of duty while on active or inactive duty for training purposes
+- Died on active duty, died as the result of a service-connected disability, or died in the line of duty while on active or inactive duty for training purposes

 Note: The child of an eligible veteran must be at least 17 but not yet 26 years old.